 Nancy Nordman has joined MVI as our Director of Member Care.
 Nancy has lived and worked cross culturally training people in the ways of God.
 She has discipled and come alongside young leaders and others in the Austral-Asia area to help them move forward in their calling of God.
 Having been a missionary on the field for 17 years she’s experienced and understands many of the obstacles, pains and joys that missionaries go through.
 She has trained as a missionary coach.
 And enjoys coming alongside missionaries to see them succeed.

-Brad Staton is Missionary Ventures’ Chief Development Officer.
+Brad Staton is Missionary Ventures’ Director of the Office of Advancement.
 With over 20 years of experience in philanthropy, Brad has pastored churches in Augusta, Savannah and Orlando, managed foundations and charities, and worked with various family foundations in an advisory role.
 Brad believes God has called everyone to generosity, because of the lavish generosity He has shown us—and he enjoys sharing that message with the MVI family.
 Brad received his Bachelor of Business Administration for the University of Georgia and Master of Divinity from Reformed Theological Seminary.
 He is also a Chartered Advisor in Philanthropy (CAP®) through The American College.
 Brad and his wife Lindsey have three children and love calling Orlando home.

 Arlen is passionate about discipleship and has a vision to equip and empower the church worldwide to make disciples and transform nations.
 He is a strategic thinker and collaborator who has dedicated his life to building the kingdom of God.